MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-metadata-scanning.md

 ### Step 1: Perform a full scan

 Call [workspaces/modified](/rest/api/power-bi/admin/workspace-info-get-modified-workspaces) without the **modifiedSince** parameter to get the complete list of workspace IDs in the tenant.
-This retrieves all the workspaces in the tenant, including personal workspaces and new workspaces.
+This retrieves all the workspaces in the tenant, including personal workspaces and shared workspaces.
 If you wish to exclude personal workspaces from the scan, use the workspaces/modified **excludePersonalWorkspaces** parameter.

 Divide the list into chunks of 100 workspaces at most.